rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### cost
-- Used by modules: cost_management, package_sizes
+- Used by modules: package_sizes, cost_management
 - Files: 2
 - Functions using this table:
   - update_package_size in puvi-backend/puvi-backend-main/modules/package_sizes.py